MyEtherWallet/knowledge-base/source/_posts/en/diving-deeper/does-mew-have-an-api.md

 -   [Alchemy][alchapi]
 -   [Rivet][rivetapi]

 Our backend infrastructure is on AWS.
-You can actually do it yourself and run your own public or private node via [these instructions][instructions].
+You can actually do it yourself and [run your own public or private node][instructions].

 Or you could pay a small fee and use [QuikNode][quiknode], which makes it even easier.

-For both of these options, you could also connect to your new node via the 'Add Custom Node' option in the network selector in the top-right corner.
-Troubleshooting for connection to your own node can be found [here][ownNode].
+For both of these options, you could also connect to your own node via the 'Add Custom Node' option in the network selector in the top-right corner.
+For more information, read our article on [troubleshooting custom node issues][ownNode].

 Or use our API directly to it (see the docs in the above APIs).